 Padding the path to menstrual equity

-Menstruating individuals spend an average of 2,535 days — nearly seven years — of their life on their period, and Canadians will expend up to $6,000 over the course of that time on menstrual hygiene products.
+Menstruating individuals spend an average of 2,535 days — nearly seven years — of their life on their period, and Canadians will expend up to $6,000 over the course of that time on menstrual products.

 The push for menstrual equity, which refers to the provision of equal access to period products and furthering the improvement of reproductive education, has become a notable global movement over the past few years.